ampl/amplpy/docs/source/getting-started.rst

     They are equivalent to ``ampl.eval("""cell content""")``.

-Many notebooks with examples are available on the `AMPL Model Colaboratory <https://colab.ampl.com/>`_ and the new book `Hands-On Optimization with AMPL in Python 🐍 <https://ampl.com/mo-book/>`_.
+Many notebooks with examples are available on the `AMPL Model Colaboratory <https://colab.ampl.com/>`_ and the new book `Hands-On Mathematical Optimization with AMPL in Python 🐍 <https://ampl.com/mo-book/>`_.

 Initial test
 ------------